43D/player/README.md

 <hr>

-Anime Song Player © 2023 by 43D is licensed under CC BY-NC-SA 4.0
+Anime Song Player © 2023 by 43D is licensed under CC BY-NC-SA 4.0.
+To view a copy of this license, visit http://creativecommons.org/licenses/by-nc-sa/4.0/